Astros vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers and the Boston Red Sox take the field on Thursday at Minute Maid Park against J.P.
-France, who is projected to start for the Houston Astros.
-First pitch will be at 2:10 PM ET.
+Adam Duvall and the Boston Red Sox play Kyle Tucker and the Houston Astros at Fenway Park on Monday at 7:10 PM ET, in the first game of a three-game series.

-Oddsmakers list the Astros as -125 favorites on the moneyline, while giving the underdog Red Sox +105 moneyline odds to win.
-The game's total has been set at 9 runs.
+Bookmakers list the Red Sox as -125 moneyline favorites, while giving the underdog Astros +105 moneyline odds to win.
+The over/under is 9.5 runs for this contest.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.